Percy Tucker: Early life and education

 Percy Tucker was born on 10 July 1928, in Benoni, Gauteng.
 His family lived across the street from Benoni Town Hall and at the age of 10 he rented the lounge suite of his family home to a touring theatre company, receiving tickets to their production in exchange.
 He completed his primary education at the Benoni High School and pursued his higher education at the University of the Witwatersrand where he obtained his B. Com.
-In 1942, he became a backstage worker and later served as stage manager at the East Rand Theatre Club.
+In 1942, he became a backstage worker and later was stage manager at the East Rand Theatre Club.

 Career

 In 1954, he opened Show Service which was eventually the first South African professional theatre office in Johannesburg.
 It was also the first centralised ticket-booking agency in South Africa.
 His decision to pursue his professional career as a ticket seller did not go well with his father as he was not pleased to see his son doing such a meander job after graduating from university.

 Tucker travelled to the United States in 1969, looking for a computerised means of handling inventory.
 He and other investors purchased the Computicket software and an IBM System/360 Model 50.
 In 1971, Tucker launched Computicket which was the world's first full-fledged operative computerised, centralised ticket booking system which drastically changed the fortunes in the global entertainment industry.
 It also changed the complexion of the marketing strategy of entertainment tickets worldwide.

-He retired in 1994 after serving as CEO of Computicket since its inception.
+He retired in 1994 having been CEO of Computicket since its inception.
 After his retirement, he focused on his autobiography titled Just the Ticket - My 50 Years in Show Business about the history of South African theatre.
 It was published in 1997.